Lower School Course Guide

-Lower school students complete seven class periods every day.
-Academic courses include Reading, Language Therapy, Language Arts, Mathematics, Science, Social Studies, and Physical Education.
-Elective courses are scheduled weekly and include Music, Creative Drama, Visual Arts, Computer Technology, and Study Skills.
+Elementary School students complete seven class periods every day.
+Academic courses include Literacy Instruction (Reading, Language Therapy, Language Connections, Language Arts, Literature Workshop), Mathematics, Science, Social Studies, and Physical Education.
+Elective courses are scheduled weekly and include Music, Creative Drama, Visual Arts, Computer Applications and Study Skills.

 Courses Descriptions